cozlind/page/_posts/2017-01-03-field-of-view.md

 Date : *Winter 2017*

-The detect surface consist of several ray and implemented in the shader, which helps to run the process very efficiently.
+The detect surface consists of several rays and implemented in the shader, which helps to run the process very efficiently.

 ![](/assets/img/fov/2.jpg)